Overview

 import sqlite3

-# Create a connection to an SQLite database (file will be created if it doesn’t exist)
+# Create a connection to an SQLite database (creates file if it doesn’t exist)

 connection = sqlite3.connect("example.db")